-Although CBD and THC are the most widely researched cannabinoids, the discovery of these other cannabinoids has led to increased research aimed at discovering exactly how they might influence the body and mind.
+While CBD and THC are the most widely known cannabinoids, the discovery of these other cannabinoids has led to an increase in research aimed at discovering exactly how they might influence and benefit the body and mind.

 2. CBD Works Synergistically with Other Cannabis Compounds

-Cannabis is an extremely complex plant.
+Cannabis is a complex plant, to say the least.
 Aside from over 100 known cannabinoids, cannabis also contains a number of other compounds that work in harmony with one another.

 The synergistic action of these cannabis compounds is known as the entourage effect.
 First introduced in 1998, the entourage effect was brought to light by prominent cannabis researchers Raphael Mechoulam and S. Ben-Shabat.
-They found that when all cannabis compounds are present, they create a more influential effect.
+These scholars found that when all cannabis compounds are present, they create a more influential effect.

-Just how many cannabis compounds exist?
-Research indicates that cannabis contains over 500 compounds.
-Not only does cannabis contain a unique nutritional profile (think essential vitamins, minerals, chlorophyll, amino acids, omega 3 & 6 fatty acids and more) but it also contains terpenes, flavonoids and cannabinoids.
+You may be wondering just how many cannabis compounds exist?
+Modern research indicates that cannabis contains over 500 compounds.
+Cannabis contains a unique nutritional profile (think essential vitamins, minerals, chlorophyll, amino acids, omega 3 & 6 fatty acids and more) as well as terpenes, flavonoids and cannabinoids.

 3. CBD Helps Support the Endocannabinoid System

-By now, almost everyone has heard about the benefits of CBD.
+Nowadays, nearly everyone has heard about the benefits of CBD.
 However, many people are still in the dark about exactly how it works.
-While cannabis researchers are still researching this, one thing is clear — CBD is known to support the endocannabinoid system (ECS).
+While cannabis researchers are still studying this, one thing is clear — CBD is known to support the endocannabinoid system (ECS).

-The ECS is known to regulate several biological and physiological processes in the body including mood, energy, appetite, sleep, stress response, metabolism, muscle control and more.
-It’s suggested that the endocannabinoid system is one of the most important physiological systems involved in establishing and maintaining human health.
+The ECS is known to regulate several biological and physiological processes in the body, such as mood, energy, appetite, sleep, stress response, metabolism, muscle control and more.
+Research suggests that the endocannabinoid system is one of the most important physiological systems involved in establishing and maintaining human health.

 CBD helps support this extremely important system.

-The ECS is as complex as the cannabis plant itself.
+The ECS is as complex as – if not more complex than – the cannabis plant itself.
 In simple terms, the ECS is made up of endocannabinoids, cannabinoid receptors and enzymes that help synthesize and break down endocannabinoids.

 The two primary endocannabinoids are known as anandamide and 2-Arachidonoylglycerol (2-AG).
 These endocannabinoids interact with cannabinoid receptors found throughout the body, which are known as CB1 and CB2 receptors.
 These receptors govern the effects of endocannabinoids anandamide and 2-AG.

-Basically, CBD supports the ECS through its influence on other receptors and action on certain enzymes that are integral for endocannabinoid function.
-With so many amazing benefits, it’s no wonder CBD is gaining so much popularity.
+Essentially, CBD supports the ECS through its influence on other receptors and action on certain enzymes that are critical for endocannabinoid function.
+With so many amazing benefits, it’s surprising that CBD hasn’t risen to fame sooner!.

 4. CBD Can Be Sourced from Both Hemp and Marijuana

-If one thing is certain about CBD, it’s that there’s a TON of misinformation about it circulating around the internet.
-One of the biggest misconceptions is that CBD is only sourced from one type of cannabis…hemp.
+With CBD’s increasing popularity, there's a TON of misinformation about it circulating around the internet.
+One of the biggest misconceptions is that CBD is only sourced from one type of cannabis: hemp.

-Hemp naturally contains much lower levels of THC than marijuana.
+Hemp naturally contains much lower levels of THC than its marijuana counterpart.
 Some special types of hemp, such as our phytocannabinoid-rich hemp, contain much higher levels of CBD than marijuana.

-There are CBD products that are sourced from marijuana, but they are most often available in states that have passed recreational marijuana laws.
-While some people assume that CBD sourced from marijuana is somehow more powerful than CBD sourced from hemp, this is simply one of the many misconceptions about CBD.
+There are CBD products that are sourced from marijuana, but they are usually only available in states that have legalized marijuana for recreational purposes.
+Some people (incorrectly) assume that CBD sourced from marijuana is somehow more powerful than CBD sourced from hemp– this is simply an example of one of the many misconceptions about CBD.

-CBD is CBD no matter where it’s sourced from.
+CBD is CBD no matter where it's sourced from.
 CBD hemp oil, however, is the most widely available and contains less than 0.3% THC.
-Joy Organics CBD oil products are sourced from CBD-rich strains of hemp and are 0.0% THC.
-We proudly display our third-party lab tests on our website so you can be sure you won’t experience the intoxicating effects of THC.
-You’ll find that pretty much all CBD available on the online market and throughout the U.S. is sourced from hemp and not marijuana.
+Joy Organics CBD oil products are sourced from CBD-rich strains of hemp, and we offer products that are 0.0% THC.
+We proudly display our third-party lab tests on our website so you can be sure you won't experience the intoxicating effects of THC.
+You'll find that almost all CBD that is available on the online market and throughout the U.S. is sourced from hemp and not marijuana.

 5. CBD is Safe

 In 2018, the World Health Organization (WHO) released a report that found CBD contains zero health risks whatsoever to humans and animals.
-That’s not all that was revealed in this groundbreaking report.
-It was also highlighted that CBD isn’t addictive and contains no potential for abuse.
+Importantly, it was also highlighted that CBD isn't addictive and contains no potential for abuse.